Institute of Linguistics of the Russian Academy of Sciences: Projects

-Researchers of the Institute are involved in the preparation of a multi-volume encyclopaedia "Languages of the World" (14 volumes have already been published).
-A three-volume encyclopaedia of the languages of Russia and the ex-USSR countries has been published.
+Researchers of the institute are involved in the preparation of a multi-volume encyclopaedia, Languages of the World, 14 volumes of which have already been published.

-Joint international research is conducted in cooperation with scientific institutions of France, the USA, Canada, Spain, Germany, Vietnam and other countries.
+Joint international research is conducted in cooperation with scientific institutions of France, the US, Canada, Spain, Germany, Vietnam, and other countries.

-The Institute provides practical assistance in the development of literary oral and writing norms for rare and revitalized languages (for example, the Saami language).

-Scientists of the Institute of Linguistics of the Russian Academy of Sciences have created the "Linguistic Encyclopedic Dictionary", the first edition of which was published in 1990 with Viktoria Yartseva as the chief editor (the 2nd edition, 2002).
-In 1995, the main authors and editors of this encyclopaedia were awarded the State Prize in the field of science and technology.
+Scientists of the Institute of Linguistics of the Russian Academy of Sciences have created the Linguistic Encyclopedic Dictionary, the first edition of which was published in 1990 with Viktoria Yartseva as the chief editor.
+The second edition was published in 2002.